 - Number of buckles and material of those buckles

-- Strength of the strap at the top of the boot (called the power strap)
+- Strength of the velcro strap at the top of the boot (called the power strap)

 - Thickness/material of the liner (inside, the soft part of the boot)

 One important thing to note is that there is actually no standardization of this number.
-Though flex refers to the general stiffness, there is no governing body that is ensuring all manufacturers all have the same amount of bend in an 85 flex boot, for example.
+Though flex refers to the general stiffness, there is no governing body that ensures all ski boot manufacturers have the same amount of bend in an 85 flex boot, for example.

 This means that an 85 flex boot from Atomic might feel slightly stiffer than an 85 flex boot from Salomon.
 They are generally pretty close to the same from brand to brand, but just worth mentioning because if you think an 85 is too stiff for you in one brand, it is worth trying an 85 in another brand to see if it's a better fit!